Feminism in Chinese communism: Mao era (1949–1976)

-After the Chinese Communist Revolution in 1949, dramatic changes began to be put in place to guarantee equality between men and women.
-Academic Lin Chun writes, "Women's liberation had been highlighted in the communist agenda from the outset and, in that sense, the Chinese revolution was simultaneously a women's revolution, and Chinese socialism a women's cause."
+The People's Republic of China included gender equality in its constitution from inception.
+Its view of state-led women's liberation was implemented through laws reinforcing gender equality in politics, economics, culture, education, and social and family matters.
+To further develop policy and represent women's interests, it formed the All-China Women's Federation.
 After the founding of the PRC in 1949, newly established local governments continued to prioritize women's political mobilization.
 The famous quote from Mao Zedong, reported to have been uttered in 1968, reflects the commitment of the new government of the People's Republic of China: "Women hold up half the sky".

 In the 1950s, high-level female CCP cadre had a significant role in advocating for greater access to abortion and sterilization surgeries—in their view, women could not "hold up half the sky" nor advance their revolutionary work if they had too many children.
 Women workers on the mobile film projection teams which brought cinema to rural China were promoted as model workers and symbols of advancing gender equality.

 A marriage certificate from 1970 after the Marriage Law was put into place that states the couple is marrying voluntarily.